According to Copyblogger:

 A number of tools exist to help you conduct A/B headline testing.
 If you’re a Wordpress user, you can try the Title Experiments plugin which automates A/B split title testing for a post to discover which gets more page views and better click through rates.
 The plugin displays multiple versions of the post title or headline randomly, so various options can be tested to give a wealth of useful data.

 Another popular tool is CoSchedule’s Headline Analyzer, which can be used online – simply type your headline in and it will analyze for you with a score out of 100 and tips to improve it.
+There's also the Advanced Marketing Institute tool which will analyze your headline to determine emotional value.

 For email headlines, platforms such as Mailchimp typically have A/B testing functionality built-in.
 Use these to test two or more variations of your headline or subject line on a small pool of subscribers before carrying out your main send.